Wednesday, November 06, 2024

 In his lifetime Browne witnessed the cataclysmic events of the English Civil war, the defeat of the Royalist cause, the subsequent execution of King Charles in 1649 and the establishment of the Protectorate and Commonwealth of Cromwell.
 During this proto-Republic period many Royalist supporters withdrew from society in order not to draw too much attention to themselves.
 Many retreated into a private world of reading or gardening or even simply whittled time away whittling wood.

-Crowell’s Protectorate saw a liberalisation of printing press licences and a relaxation of censorship laws, these factors along with a general Endzeitpsychosis and the possible end of the world, resulted in a surge of esoteric publications.
-Indeed the 1650s saw the greatest interest in esoteric literature that England has ever witnessed.
-Books of an esoteric nature from this decade are well represented in Browne’s library.
-Its against a background of intense anxiety about the future that Browne penned his diptych discourses Urn Burial and The Garden of Cyrus (1658).
+Crowell’s Protectorate saw a liberalisation of printing press licences and a relaxation of censorship laws, these factors along with a general Endzeitpsychosis, anxiety of the world's end and Millenarium expectation, resulted in a surge of esoteric publications.
+Indeed the 1650s saw the greatest interest in esoteric literature that England has ever witnessed and books of an esoteric nature from this decade are well represented in Browne’s library.
+Its against a background of intense social and personal anxiety about the future that Browne penned his diptych discourses Urn Burial and The Garden of Cyrus (1658).

 Jacques Gaffarell’s Unheard of Curiosities (above) is an early example of esoteric literature from this decade.
 First published in France in 1629 and in English translation in 1650, Jacques Gaffarel’s book was enormously popular in its day.
 In his book the librarian to Cardinal Richelieu supplies his reader with a celestial map in which the stars of the night sky are connected to each other, not through the stories of Greek myth but through the letters of the Hebrew alphabet.
-Browne clearly knew of this book for in The Garden of Cyrus he alludes to ‘the strange cryptography of Gaffarel in his starrie booke of heaven’, and in doing so he introduced the word ‘cryptography’ meaning the art of inventing and decoding hidden communications into English language
+Browne clearly knew of this book for in The Garden of Cyrus he alludes to ‘the strange cryptography of Gaffarel in his starrie booke of heaven’.
+In doing so he introduced the word ‘cryptography’ meaning the art of inventing and decoding hidden communications into English language.

-The Oxford antiquarian Elias Ashmole (1617-92) was among the first of English authors to test the waters of the new liberalisation of printing press licenses and relaxation of censorship laws.
+The Oxford antiquarian Elias Ashmole (1617-92) was among the first to test the waters of the new liberalisation of printing press licenses and relaxation of censorship laws.
 In 1650 he published albeit under an anagrammatic name, a translation of Arthur Dee’s anthology of alchemical literature known as Fasicuclus Chemicus.
-Its frontispiece (above) is framed by the instruments of learning on the left and the weapons of war on the right.
-Ashmole’s astrological birth-chart is thrust into view by a mysterious hand obscuring the profile of a sculptural bust.
+Its frontispiece (above) is framed on the left by the instruments of learning and on the right the weapons of war.
+Ashmole’s own astrological birth-chart is thrust into view by a mysterious hand which obscures the profile of a sculptural bust.
 At its top, the trickster figure of Mercurius god of communication and revelation sits upon a stool flanked by King Sol with symbolic beast of lion, and Queen Luna sitting upon a lobster-like creature.
 The frontispiece also features a secret visual allusion to its translator in the form of an ash tree and a mole.

 Arthur Dee was the eldest son of the Elizabethan mathematician and astrologer John Dee (1527-1608).
 Arthur Dee was a remarkable man, not least for surviving 14 harsh Moscow winters while serving as a physician to Czar Mikhail, founder of the Romanov dynasty.
 After his wife’s death Dee returned to England and opted to live in Norwich for his retirement where he became a neighbour and friend to Thomas Browne then living at Tombland.
 Arthur Dee was none too pleased with Ashmole's unsolicited translation of his anthology and wrote to him –